madc/ofxDocuApp/readme.md

 # ofxDocuApp

 Simple application to document the process of a work by saving a photo in a recurring interval.
-Use the spacebar to start/pause the recording.
+Use the <kbd>spacebar</kbd> to start/pause the recording.
 The pictures are saved in daily-based structure (data/rec/2013-08-08, data/rec/2013-08-08_1, ...).
-The 'r'-key allows to reset the recording and start with a new folder.
+The <kbd>r</kbd>-key allows to reset the recording and start with a new folder.

+The code has been successfully compiled on Mac OS X 10.9 using Xcode and on Linux using [makefiles](http://openframeworks.cc/setup/linux-codeblocks/#makefiles).

 ## Acknowledgements